Landscape Burn Probability (LBP) Tutorial

 the 'extreme' weather file shown in a dropdown menu.

-To condition using a your own Weather Stream:
+Alternatively, you can condition using a your own Weather Stream:

 1. Click the Condition (Select Classified Weather Stream) button.